The Masked Singer (Belgian TV series): Spin-off

 In the online spin-off The Masked Singer: Behind the Mask, the unmasked celebrities shared their story.
 Each episode included some behind the scenes footage on how they prepared for their live performances.
 They all agreed on one thing: it was extremely difficult to perform as a masked singer because it was very hot inside the mask, visibility was limited, and they had difficulty breathing.
 The episodes were available exclusively on VTM's video streaming platform VTM GO.

 Since the second season The Masked Singer: Behind the Mask was also broadcast by VTM.
 The first episode had 439.644 viewers.

 For its fifth season, Behind the Mask got a presenter, season 3 winner and investigator in subsequent seasons, Aaron Blommaert.

 The Masked Singer in Concert

 Following the success of the first two seasons and the launch of the third season, a live concert in Sportpaleis in Antwerp with participants of all three seasons was announced for 2023.
 The winners of the first two seasons joined the line-up.
 The concert aired on VTM on May 14, 2023.
 The fourth season was also accompanied by live concerts in 2024, which again included the three winners of the first three seasons.
 Also appearing for the first time was a masked guest singer, Mysterium, who was unmasked during the concert.
 Even before the start of the fifth season, a special Christmas concert was announced.
+During this concert, the character Big Jens was unmasked live.